-What makes the FA Cup so exciting is the fact that it's a knockout tournament, featuring teams from all levels of competition.
+What makes the FA Cup so exciting is that it's a knockout tournament, featuring teams from all levels of competition.
 Entry is open to all professional English teams in the Premier League and Football League.
-Certain other clubs from the English football league system are also eligible.
+Certain other clubs from the English Football League system are also eligible.

 So, as the season progresses, you may see a small local team play one of the world's biggest and best, often with thrilling results.

 For sports and football fans alike, this is a London event that's not to be missed.